Getting teams to collaborate successfully

 Build better teams

-Collaboration gives individuals a chance to further the good ideas of their peers, kind of like a “best ball” golf tournament where a team’s best shot becomes their new point to move forward.
+Collaboration gives individuals a chance to further the good ideas of their peers, like a “best ball” golf tournament, where a team’s best shot becomes its new point of departure.

 Good ideas lead to better ideas, and better ideas can become plans.
 Having the perfect, final idea isn’t necessary—steering the boat is just as important as catching the fish.

 As people start feeling comfortable sharing their ideas with one another, the quality of collective teamwork increases.
-Suggestions and feedback are freely shared, resulting in better channels for communication and helping individuals break free from the usual static, routine workflow.
+Suggestions and feedback are freely shared, resulting in better communication channels and helping individuals break free from the usual static, routine workflow.

 Getting imaginative with coworkers creates space for people to be imaginative with their teams.
 The more that happens, the easier it becomes to think outside the box and contribute to what’s best for the team.